 So this time, not only was I keen to see some of what I’d seen before, I couldn’t wait to finally check out the caves.
 Interestingly, Nerja was placed firmly on the map in Spanish culture by the 80s TV series Verano Azul, which told the story of a group of kids on holiday in the town.

 And what’s this?
 Our tour guide in Nerja was none other than Miguel Joven who played Tito in the series!
 Not only is he still a celebrity in the area (he was stopped numerous times by fans on our tour) but he’s also one of the most passionate guides I’ve met in a long time.
 Nerja means a lot to him, and he was keen to share some of that love with tourists visiting on holiday.

 To make the most of your trip, I’d recommend spending a few days in Malaga, before heading to explore Ronda, Antequera and Nerja.
 If you don’t fancy organising a trip, take a look at tours of Nerja such as this one, which include transport and activities.

-Nerja’s caves are the 4th most visited natural monument in Spain and receive over 3,500 people a day in high season.
+One of the top things to do in Nerja, the caves are the 4th most visited natural monument in Spain and receive over 3,500 people a day in high season.
 With 800,000 years of history, it’s fascinating to delve inside the ancient lair of stalagmites and stalactites.
-They’re absolutely huge inside (approx. 5km!) yet only around a third of the caves are accessible.
+The caves of Nerja are absolutely huge inside (approx. 5km!) yet only around a third of the caves are accessible.
 For me, this was a highlight of my visit to southern Spain, and I never expected them to be quite so impressive and well-preserved.
 Miguel was a great guide, and I’d definitely recommend booking a private tour if you get the chance.
 You can contact him here.